kubernetes-sigs/kustomize/examples/transformerconfigs/crd/README.md

-## Transformer Configurations - CRD
+## Supporting Custom Resources (defined by a CRD)

-This tutorial shows how to add transformer configurations to support a CRD type.
+This tutorial shows how to add transformer configurations to support a custom resource.

 Create a workspace by
 <!-- @createws @test -->